Capital Formation Services including acquisition capital, growth capital, middle market capital, and project finance

 When he is not crunching deal metrics, he is usually training for some crazy athletic competition, like a Tough Mudder or triathlon, and enjoying the workout from keeping up with his 4 young boys and equally active wife Anna.

-As an investment banking analyst at Candlewood, James’ role primarily focuses on the detailed analysis and valuation of client businesses.
+As an investment banking associate at Candlewood, James’ role primarily focuses on the detailed analysis and valuation of client businesses.
 Additionally, in this role, James is keenly involved in helping prepare clients and their business for the next step along their respective journey, whether it is an exit, partial sale or raising capital for growth.

 Prior to joining Candlewood Partners, James worked as the lead-associate analyst at the sell-side equity research firm, Northcoast Research, covering heavy industrial equipment manufacturing companies.
 In this role, James developed a keen understanding of the equity markets along with strong experiences in dissecting merger and acquisition and capital raising transactions.